andrewpannn/EE271_resources/gitGuide.md

 ### Overview:

 The goal of this document is to help you get git installed on your device and create your first repo.
 This repo is where you can store your files for the course.
-This guide will cover some of the key functionalities of git: commit, push, pull, and branch.
+We will cover some of the key functionalities of git: commit, push, pull, and branch.

 ### 1. Install git on your system